22/50 Unwinding the Singer in Kamal Haasan

 21/50 - Zoe: Kamal Haasan.
 Lum: Kamal Haasan?

-Posted by KRISH KING NISHANTH in
+Posted by Nishanth Krishnan in

 On areally hot afternoon in Chennai, Zoe(the one with a lot of hair) and Lum manage to dash into the chocolate house at the Velacheri 100 ft. road.
 Over 2 cups of 'death by chocolate' Zoe comes up with ..